 PC Support/Network Technology specialization is designed to provide graduates with the skills necessary to troubleshoot and implement a course of action necessary to solve customer hardware and software problems, to implement and manage a local/wide-area network as well as support network users.
 The graduates will obtain the necessary skills to function in today’s business world with particular emphasis on the centrality of information and its processing and distribution.

-Careers in PC Support/Network Technology involve network analysis, planning and implementation, including design, installation, maintenance and management of network systems.
-Successful establishment and maintenance of information technology infrastructure is critical to the success of every organization.
+Careers in PC Support/Network Technology involve network analysis, planning, and implementation, including design, installation, maintenance and management of network systems.
+Successful establishment and maintenance of information technology infrastructure are critical to the success of every organization.
 People with expertise in PC Support/Network Technology are in high demand for a variety of positions in organizations of all sizes and types.

 Gainful Employment Information